ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 .. image:: setup.png
    :width: 600

+| One thing you will be asked to do in the setup process is to create an empty group with some name.
+| This will serve as a default group.
+The use of this group is explained later in this documentation.
-After setting up, use the setup name you entered during the setup process to create an instance.
+| After setting up, use the setup name you entered during the setup process to create an instance.

 .. code:: python

    from WhatsAppBot import *

    WTBot = WhatsAppBot('setup name you entered')

-| One thing you will be asked to do in the setup process is to create an empty group with some name.
-| This will serve as a default group.
-The use of this group is explained later in this documentation.

 | When creating an instance of WhatsAppBot by running the above code snippet, WhatsApp in your system is opened.
 | It then goes into the default group and minimises WhatsApp.
 Again the purpose of this is explained later.